jordanconway/runner-determinator-pid-controller/README.md

 ### Logging

 The system provides detailed logging including:
+- Logs are written to both the console and a rotating log file (`controller.log`) in the project directory
 - Current spend vs. ideal spend
 - Target daily spend rate
 - Actual daily spend rate